 - To reset the passcode that you use to unlock your device, click Reset passcode.

-- To wipe data from your device, click Erase device.
+- To wipe data from your device, click Wipe device.
 Your administrator needs to enable this setting for it to appear on your My Devices page.

-- To wipe your work account and protect any sensitive data on your device, click Account wipe.
-Once your account is wiped, you cannot perform any actions on this page.
+- To erase your work account, click Wipe account.
+Once your account is erased, you cannot perform any actions on this page.

-If you don't have a work profile or the legacy Device Administrator mode and you wipe your work account, when you add your work account back to your device, all apps on your device are removed, including any personal apps.
+Note: If you don't have a work profile or the legacy Device Administrator mode and you erase your work account, when you add your work account back to your device, all apps on your device are removed, including any personal apps.

 Depending on your device, you might not see some of the information.

-- Serial Number (Android fully-managed devices only)—Device-identifying number provided by the manufacturer and guaranteed to be unique.
+Serial Number (Fully-managed devices only)—Device-identifying number provided by the manufacturer and guaranteed to be unique.

-- Policy Status—Indicates whether the device meets your organization's requirements for passwords, encryption status, and so on.
-You can only access corporate data if your policies are up to date.
+Policy Status—Indicates whether the device meets your organization's requirements for passwords, encryption status, and so on.
+You can only access work data if your policies are up to date.